History The Church Times and Bloxham Contacts

 The first Bloxham Festival of Faith and Literature took place over a weekend in October 2011 at St Mary’s Church, Bloxham.
 It was the idea of Sir Tony Baldry, MP for North Oxfordshire and the Second Church Estates Commissioner, who lives in the village, and was hosted by the Revd Sarah Tillett, Priest-in-charge of Bloxham with Milcombe and South Newington.

-Paul Handley, editor of the Church Times, introduces this year's festival
+Paul Handley, editor of the Church Times, introduces the 2013 Festival

 The Church Times's connection with the Bloxham Festival of Faith and Literature began in autumn 2010 with a phone call from Tony Baldry MP, praising the usefulness of the book reviews in the paper.
 He asked if we were interested in partnership in a literary festival in his home village of Bloxham, near Banbury, in Oxfordshire.